Skip to Content

 But using glycerin setting spray under extreme weather conditions is akin to using a “light hold” hair product on a humid day.
 Plus, if you have oily skin, your makeup will likely end up melting off your face.

-A long lasting DIY makeup setting spray
+A long lasting DIY makeup setting spray for oily skin

 DIY makeup setting spray for oily skin